PhoenixTales/phoenix-docs/vision/clash-of-dreams.md

+## Origins of Piranha Bytes?

+Sources:
+* Interview for gamespot.com 15.06.1998
+* Interview for IGN.com, 11.06.1998

+**Delekhan:** Can you tell us the origin of Piranha Bytes?
+Who are the key individuals involved in the creation of GOTHIC?
+Have we encountered your work elsewhere?

+**Stefan Nyul:** [...]
+At Piranha Bytes there is just one key individual and that's the team.
+Everybody's work for GOTHIC is vital and so it would be unfair to elevate someone above the others.

+**Mike Hoge:** Forget about all the stuff we did before. [...]
+I had to carry out other people's instructions and ideas if I were confident with them or not.
+Mostly, I wasn't.
+That's why I got started with Piranha Bytes.

+**Tom Putzki:**  We founded Piranha Bytes because we wanted to produce games we want to play ourselves - that's what we want to achieve with Gothic.

 ## Vision vs. Realisation

 * The Game was supposed to XY (based on the research in Gothic Vision/Aesthetics/Gameplay -> then concluding what of it was achieved and what not (+ speculation why etc.)